TechnionCognitiveRoboticsLab/Swarm-Project/README.md

 Non-fluents

-	real rew_el (?p) is a reward for every eliminated pest of type ?p.
+	real rew_el (?p)

+	is a reward for every eliminated pest of type ?p.

+	real rew_ex

-	real rew_ex  is a reward for exploring an area that has not been previously visited by a swarm.
+	is a reward for exploring an area that has not been previously visited by a swarm.

-	bool neighbours(?l, ?l1) whether it is possible for a swarm to travel between ?l1 and ?l .
+	bool neighbours(?l, ?l1)

+	determines whether it is possible for a swarm to travel between ?l1 and ?l .

 State-fluents